-The eSchedule on the San Bernardino Valley College website or the Class Schedule provides detailed instructions on the procedures involved in registering for classes.
+The schedule of classes provides detailed instructions on the procedures involved in registering for classes.
 Students may register online in accordance with the dates identified in the Class Schedule.
 Attending courses without formally enrolling (i.e., auditing) is not permitted.

-Students who have an incomplete application, dismissal or probationary issues, or an outstanding financial obligation will not be allowed to register for classes until the obligation is cleared.
+Students who have an incomplete application, dismissal or probationary issues, or an outstanding financial obligation will not be allowed to register for classes until the issue is resolved.
 Examples of obligations falling under this policy include but are not limited to: returned checks, unpaid loans, equipment breakage, unpaid library fines, and registration fees.

 The college reserves the right to cancel any class that does not meet the minimum size requirements established by the district.
 In some cases, cancellation may take place before the first class meeting.
 Students will automatically be mailed a refund of the enrollment fees for any class cancelled by the college.

-Payment of Fees
+5. Payment of Fees